leilab96/BookListProject/README.md

 1. Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).
 2. Obtain your Firebase project's configuration object, including the API key, authentication domain, and database URL.
-3. Create a `.env` file in the root directory of the project.
+3. Create a `db_config.jsx` file in the root directory of the project.
-4. Add the following variables to the `.env` file and replace the placeholder values with your Firebase project's configuration:
+4. Add the following variables to the `db_config.jsx` file and replace the placeholder values with your Firebase project's configuration:

 ```plaintext
 REACT_APP_FIREBASE_API_KEY=YOUR_API_KEY
 REACT_APP_FIREBASE_AUTH_DOMAIN=YOUR_AUTH_DOMAIN
 REACT_APP_FIREBASE_DATABASE_URL=YOUR_DATABASE_URL
 ```
+Also add the New York Times API key after registering on https://developer.nytimes.com/apis NYT_API_KEY = YOUR_API_KEY
 ## Usage

 To start the development server and run the application, use the following command: